 Droopy Eyelids Surgery

 Ptosis is the medical term for droopy eyelids, which can occur in one or both lids.
 Dr. Zoumalan specializes in eyelid surgery, and ptosis surgery is one of the most common eyelid surgeries he performs.
-Dr. Zoumalan has written numerous book chapters and medical journal publications in the latest techniques in eyelid and ptosis surgery.
+Dr. Zoumalan has written numerous book chapters and medical journal publications on the latest techniques in eyelid and ptosis surgery.
 He also continues to teach the latest ptosis techniques to young doctors at the Keck School of Medicine at USC as an instructor.
 Dr. Zoumalan has performed thousands of ptosis surgeries, often in combination with cosmetic upper and lower eyelid surgery.
 Ptosis repair surgery can be done in the office under local anesthesia while the patient is awake, relaxed and very comfortable.

 Causes of Ptosis: